BROOKFIELD was one of the original townships

 thither on a pack-saddle.
 He was remote from neighbors and all

 the surroundings were of the wildest character.
-HE kept a few
+He kept a few

 calves which he was obliged to fasten in a pen at night to keep the